MrTj458/VideoStream/README.md

 # This is a very basic video hosting app.

-It is intended to be used by people that want to host their own video files Created by: MrTj458
+It is intended to be used by people that want to host their own video files<br><br>
+Created by: MrTj458

 ## How to use